Money

 To combat this, many villages and neighborhoods in poorer parts people have created networks to help those in need.
 But compared to fully-fledged insurance systems, the kind of assistance is limited.
 This security covers only smaller financial problems, so they don't help improve any real hardship.

-A properly insured government should intern by providing poor people and private insurances with incentives.
-While it isn't possible to insurance all risks poor people face, some risks can be insured, like a meager crop yield or other weather-related risks.
+A properly insured government should intern by providing poor people and private insurance with incentives.
+While it isn’t possible to ensure all risks poor people face, some risks can be insured, like a meager crop yield or other weather-related risks.

 If the poor see an insurance system that works for them, subsidies could be reduced, and a free market could exist.